Violin Concerto No. 2 (Prokofiev)

+Background

-It was premiered on 1 December 1935 at the Teatro Monumental in Madrid, by the French violinist Robert Soetens and the Madrid Symphony Orchestra conducted by Enrique Fernández Arbós.
+The violin concerto was premiered on 1 December 1935 at the Teatro Monumental in Madrid by the French violinist Robert Soetens and the Madrid Symphony Orchestra conducted by Enrique Fernández Arbós.
 Prokofiev wrote it after the first performance, by Soetens and Samuel Dushkin, of his Sonata for Two Violins, which pleased him greatly.
-Dushkin had recently had a concerto written for him by Igor Stravinsky, so Prokofiev did the same for Soetens.
-Prokofiev was on a concert tour with Soetens while he was working on the concerto, and later wrote, "the number of places in which I wrote the Concerto shows the kind of nomadic concert-tour life I led then.
+Igor Stravinsky had recently written a concerto for Dushkin, and Prokofiev did the same for Soetens.
+Prokofiev was on a concert tour with Soetens while he was working on the concerto, and he later wrote, "the number of places in which I wrote the Concerto shows the kind of nomadic concert-tour life I led then.
 The main theme of the 1st movement was written in Paris, the first theme of the 2nd movement at Voronezh, the orchestration was finished in Baku and the premiere was given in Madrid."

-The Spanish liked the premiere so much that they sent a delegation of musicians to thank Prokofiev afterwards.
+The Spanish liked the premiere so much that they sent a delegation of musicians to thank Prokofiev afterward.

 The first two British performances of the concerto were again with Soetens: in 1936 under Sir Henry J. Wood, and in 1938, under the composer.
-Soetens played the work many times, all over the world, concluding with the premiere performance in South Africa in 1972, when he was aged 75 (he continued appearing in public until age 95, and died in 1997, aged 100).
+Soetens played the work many times, all over the world, concluding with the premiere performance in South Africa in 1972, when he was 75 (he continued appearing in public until age 95, and died in 1997, aged 100).